 It is at this time that I began to ask “Why?”
 “Did I make a mistake?”
 “Did I not hear you right?”
 “Is this really Your will for my life?”

 1 Thessalonians 5:18 says “Be thankful in all circumstances, for this is God’s will for you who belong to Christ Jesus.”

 I have sat in my room or wherever talking to God and praying about certain situations and this verse will come to my mind.

-How can being unhappy in your marriage after you have tried for years to do the right thing and be faithful be in God’s will?
+How can being unhappy in your marriage after you have tried for years to do the right thing and be a faithful, loving wife be in God’s will?

-How can struggling every single week and month when you are trying your best to be a good steward be in God’s will?
+When you struggle every single week and month while you are trying your best to be a good steward, is that really God’s will?

 I am reminded of Paul in these times of questioning.
 Have you ever read the book of Philippians?
 I love it!